kunalb/panopticon/README.md

 Python supports suspending and continuing execution of a frame through generators, coroutines and asynchronous generators.
 Panopticon creates \"flow\" events to connect a single frame executing through time, making it easier to visualize what\'s actually happening.

-You can enable/disable connections for different types of functions by choosing to enable/disable flow events in Catpult (top-right).
+You can enable/disable connections for different types of functions by choosing to enable/disable flow events in Catapult (top-right).

 Changelog
 ---------

-### Master
+### 0.0.4
 - Reimplement probes to be more robust and avoid capturing all contents
+- Support for probing functions, coroutines, generators and async generators
 - Probes can now write to multiple traces

 ### 0.0.3